Privacy Policy

 Where we collect health information, this is processed on the basis of your explicit consent under Article 9(2)(a) UK GDPR, together with our legitimate interests in ensuring safe participation in physical activity.

-Legitimate interests: We process personal information to operate the online booking system and manage customer accounts effectively.
+Bendy Bodies processes personal information to operate its online booking system and manage customer accounts effectively.

 This includes maintaining accurate booking records, processing payments, managing class credits or transfers, communicating important account-related updates, and ensuring secure access to booking information.